 - Our primary objective is to serve as leaders in high throughput data analysis and enable faculty and researchers to gain insight into their biological problems.

-We have experience in RNA-Seq, transcriptome assembly, genome assembly, genome annotation, functional analyses, metabolomics, phosphoproteomics, methylation analyses and script generation for custom project needs.
+We have experience in RNA-Seq, transcriptome assembly, genome assembly, genome annotation, functional analyses, proteomics, metagenomics, metabolomics, phosphoproteomics, methylation analyses and script generation for custom project needs.
 More Information.

 - Collaborate on projects that require significant expertise in bioinformatics

 As experimental design becomes more data intensive; the need for bioinformatics expertise on grants to train and guide graduate students and postdocs has become essential to obtaining extramural grant funding.
-Contact us at email@example.com for collaborative grant writing opportunities, free experimental design and methods section review.
+Contact us at email@example.com for collaborative grant writing opportunities.
+Let us help you write your next grant or paper.

 - Develop a centralized resource of bioinformatic expertise

 There is a need to increase the communication between isolated bioinformaticians across campus and consolidate our combined knowledge of scripts and pipelines to advance science.
-Are you a bioinformatician and want to join in our shared knowledge platform?
-Ask us about our Slack channel.
+Are you a bioinformatician and want to contribute to our bioinformatics workbook?

 Authorship for facility personnel should be based on intellectual and scientific contribution to the research reported in the paper.
 For specific guidelines as to whether or not the contributions to your project warrant authorship see these published guidelines.
 Authorship does not constitute payment for bioinformatic services.